Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Display information/Query features with Arcade expression/README.md

 1. Create an `AGSPortalItem` using the portal and ID.
 2. Create an `AGSMap` using the portal item.
-3. Set the visibility of all the layers to false, except for the layer named "RPD Beats  - City_Beats_Border_1128-4500".
-4. Set the `AGSGeoViewTouchDelegate` to the map.
+3. Set the `AGSGeoViewTouchDelegate` to the map.
-5. Identify the layers tapped on the map view with `AGSGeoView.identifyLayers(atScreenPoint:tolerance:returnPopupsOnly:completion:)`.
+4. Identify the layers tapped on the map view with `AGSGeoView.identifyLayers(atScreenPoint:tolerance:returnPopupsOnly:completion:)`.
-6. Create the following `AGSArcadeExpression`:
+5. Create the following `AGSArcadeExpression`:

     ```swift
         expressionValue = "var crimes = FeatureSetByName($map, 'Crime in the last 60 days');\n"
         "return Count(Intersects($feature, crimes));"
     ```

-7. Create an `AGSArcadeEvaluator` using the Arcade expression and `ArcadeProfile.FORM_CALCULATION`.
+6. Create an `AGSArcadeEvaluator` using the Arcade expression and `ArcadeProfile.FORM_CALCULATION`.
-8. Create a dictionary of profile variables with the following pairs:
+7. Create a dictionary of profile variables with the following pairs:

     `{"$feature", identifiedFeature}`

     `{"$map", map}`

-9. Use `AGSArcadeEvaluator.evaluate(withProfileVariables:completion:)` with the profile variables to evaluate the Arcade expression.
+8. Use `AGSArcadeEvaluator.evaluate(withProfileVariables:completion:)` with the profile variables to evaluate the Arcade expression.
-10. Convert the result to a `String` to display the crime count in a callout.
+9. Convert the result to a `String` to display the crime count in a callout.

 ## Relevant API